SophieDeBenedetto/elixir-wins-blog-draft/README.md

 Our `CourseWorker` server starts up by doing two things:

 1. Storing the state server PID and course params in its _own_ internal state.
-2. Kicking off the course deployment code flow (coming soon!)
+2. Kicking off the course deployment code flow (coming soon!) via its `handle_continue` callback function.

 Now that our first two GenServers have been born, let's build a supervisor to start them up.